DCM-UPB/dippol/README.txt

 #
 #Code modified by Hossam Elgabarty in a number of ways:
 #
 #1.
+Treat a system with arbitrary topology, one simply reads
+#   a psf topology file which defines "molecules" (psf residues), additionally, several input blocks,
+#   one per molecule kind, are also needed to define the gas-phase dipole moment,
+#   polarizability, hyperpolarizability, together with the molecular coordinate frame
+#   that corresponds to these tensors.
+#
-Use the extended dipole model as suggested by Torii in
+#2.
+(Not yet implemented) Use the extended dipole model as suggested by Torii in
 #   Chem.
 Phys.
 Lett., 353, 431, 2002 (See the beta-mu term in eq.
 5)
-#
-#2.
-Treat a system with arbitrary topology, one simply reads
-#   a psf topology file which defines "molecules", additionally, several input files,
-#   one per molecule kind, are also needed to define the gas-phase dipole moment,
-#   polarizability, hyperpolarizability, together with the molecular coordinate frame
-#   that corresponds to these tensors.
 #
 #3.
 (Not-yet implemented) Periodic boundary conditions: Interactions with molecules
 #    beyond the cutoff is now calculated using periodic boundary conditions.
 See: